freeCodeCamp/guide/src/pages/accessibility/accessibility-basics/index.md

 Even people who don't wear glasses and have no problem with their eyesight at all benefit from an easy to read font and proper contrast.
 I'm sure you would cringe if you had to fill in a form where light yellow, hopelessly loopy letters are placed on a white background.
 For people who's eyesight is not as good, like your grandma for example, this becomes hopelessly worse.

 The WCAG has contrast ratios for smaller and larger letters and there's plenty of tools out there to check if the contrast ratios are strong enough.
 The information and tooling is there, go use it ![:slight_smile:](//forum.freecodecamp.com/images/emoji/emoji_one/slight_smile.png?v=2 ":slight_smile:")
+A good place to start checking color contrast is by using the [WebAIM](https://webaim.org/resources/contrastchecker/) color contrast checker.

 ### What does this button do?

-While we are at the topic of forms, let's quickly glance at the
+While we are on the topic of forms, let's quickly glance at the <code>input</code> tag.

-tag.
 This little guy is kinda important.
 When you put some input fields on a web page, you can use labels to ...well ...label them.
 However, putting them next to each other is not quite enough.
 The attribute you want is the for-attribute, which takes the ID of a subsequent input field.
 This way, assistive technologies know what label to associate with what form field.
 I guess the best way to illustrate this is by giving an example: